andrewoid/evolution-java/the_rules.md

     Use assertTrue() and assertFalse() when you can Assert.assertTrue(methodCall());

-12. Do not use instanceof
+12. Do not use instanceof unless you have no other choice,